European product safety

 In Belgium, the Federal Public Service Economy manages product safety.
 Whenever the Directorate General Economic Inspection identifies infringements, it will impose sanctions upon the relevant manufacturers and/or distributors.
 These can be administrative (prohibition to sell, destruction, etc.) or legal (fine, court order, etc.) sanctions.

 Has a dangerous product been identified in an EU country?
-The local authority will report this to the European RAPEX Organisation, which will quickly alert other EU countries to ensure that the product is banned there also.
+The local authority will report this to the European Safety Gate (formerly RAPEX ), which will quickly alert other EU countries to ensure that the product is banned there also.
+You can consult the most recent warnings of reported dangerous products.

 Do you have a complaint concerning the safety of a product, or do you suspect it is a counterfeit?
 Submit it online to the Federal Public Service Economy.